jooby-project/jooby/md/mvc-routes.md

    }
 ```

-Here **q** can be any of the available param types and it will resolved as described in the [param types and precedence](#param-types-and-precedence) section.
+Here **q** can be any of the available param types and it will resolved as described in the [request params](#request-request-params) section.

-Optional params work in the same way, all you have to do is to declare the param as *java.util.Optional*:
+Optional params work in the same way, all you have to do is to declare the param as ```java.util.Optional```:

 ```java
    @GET